Seasonal Affective Disorder – Why do we suffer in the UK and Ireland

 Does daylight impact your health?

 Like many mammals in the natural world, the human body responds to light.
 As a result our bodies are tuned in to the daylight hours in order to maintain our circadian rhythms.
 These rhythms regulate many important bodily functions and if you do not receive the correct daylight signals at the correct time this can have significant affects on your wellbeing.
 Circadian Rhythms help to regulate and control; food digestion, appetite for food, energy levels, sleep quality and length, and mood.
-Your Circadian Rhythm are effectively your body’s internal clock and if these rhythms are disrupted it can result in you suffering from Seasonal Affective Disorder
+Your Circadian Rhythm are effectively your body’s internal clock and if these rhythms are disrupted it can result in you suffering from Seasonal Affective Disorder and may require light therapy

 In the distant past human’s lived in the outdoors and were exposed to sufficient levels of sunlight the whole year round even in the northern and southern hemispheres.
 However, nowadays our lives are mainly carried out indoors due to work pressures, busy lifestyles and change in social behaviours.
 With the advent of television and now the growth in computer, phone and tablet based entertainment we spend more time than ever indoors and miss out on the light cues our body needs.